-As of 31 March 2018, we had available to us US\$500.0 million of unsecured revolving credit facility (the "Revolving Credit Facility") which can be drawn in US dollars with variable interest rates based on London Interbank Offered Rate ("LIBOR") plus margin.
+As of 31 March 2019, we had a US\$500.0 million unsecured revolving credit facility (the "Revolving Credit Facility") which can be drawn in US dollars with variable interest rates based on London Interbank Offered Rate ("LIBOR") plus margin.
 The Revolving Credit Facility's amended expiration date is December 2022 and the size of the facility may be increased by up to US\$250.0 million.
-The principal drawn on this facility at 31 March 2018 was US\$100.0 million.
+The principal drawn on this facility at 31 March 2019 was US\$150.0 million.

-The weighted average interest rate on our total outstanding Revolving Credit Facility at 31 March 2018 was 3.2%.
-At 31 March 2017, US\$175.0 million was drawn under the Revolving Credit Facility and the weighted average interest rate on our total outstanding Revolving Credit Facility was 2.5%.
+The weighted average interest rate on our total outstanding Revolving Credit Facility at 31 March 2019 was4.3%.
+At 31 March 2018, US\$100.0 million was drawn under the Revolving Credit Facility and the weighted average interest rate on our total outstanding Revolving Credit Facility was 3.2%.